-The 7780R2x1-ASI-CS is a complete hardware based solution for MPEG-2 feed redundancy switching.
-By providing automatic smart switching of the main signal to a back up signal, the 7780R2x1-ASI-CS offers protection to digital compressed signals.
+The 7780R2x1-ASI-CS-2 is a complete hardware base solution for MPEG-2 feed redundancy switching.
+By providing automatic smart switching of the main signal to a back up signal, the 7780R2x1-ASI-CS-2 offers protection to digital compressed signals.

-Controlled by the industry leading VistaLINK[®] PRO, the 7780R2x1-ASI-CS offers signal providers the capability to design automatic redundancy into their system and alarm the operator the second a problem arises.
-By constantly monitoring the incoming signals, the 7780R2x1-ASI-CS is capable of knowing when the signals reach a point where they are no longer suitable for broadcast and automatically switches to a backup feed.
+Controlled by the industry leading VistaLINK® PRO, the 7780R2x1-ASI-CS-2 offers signal providers the capability to design automatic redundancy into their system and alarm the operator the second a problem arises.
+By constantly monitoring the incoming signals, the 7780R2x1-ASI-CS-2 is capable of knowing when the signals reach a point where they are no longer suitable for broadcast and automatically switches to a backup feed.
 The user can customize all monitored and switching rules to meet Broadcast, Cable, Satellite and IPTV needs.

-Features:
+Features

-- Fully integrated with the Industry leading VistaLINK® PRO NMS system - 2 ASI inputs and 1 ASI outputs - TR101290 monitoring bitrate measurement and component matching test on all inputs - Smart configuration of error threshold and switching rules to avoid false switching - Delay of stream up to 3 seconds for perfect synchronization of incoming streams from different paths - Complete TS data rate measurement from 100Kb/s to 213Mb/s with user settable measurement window - Each PID bitrate measurement - Display of Transport Stream tree - Matching of PID assignment, with predefined PID list and TSID - Complete customization of status view and error report in VistaLINK® PRO - Fits in 7700 Chassis
+- Two automatic smart switches, each having 2 ASI inputs and 2 ASI outputs - Fully integrated with the Industry leading VistaLINK® PRO NMS system - TR101290 monitoring bitrate measurement and component matching test on all inputs - Smart configuration of error threshold and switching rules to avoid false switching - Delay of stream up to 3 seconds for perfect synchronization of incoming streams from different paths - Complete TS data rate measurement from 100Kb/s to 100Mb/s with user settable measurement window - Bitrate measurement on each PID - Display of Transport Stream tree - Matching of PID assignment, with predefined PID list and TSID - Complete customization of status view and error report in VistaLINK® PRO - Fits in 7700 Chassis

-Figure 1-1: 7780R2x1-ASI-CS Block Diagram
+Figure 1-1: 7780R2x1-ASI-CS-2 Block Diagram

-2. INSTALLATION OF 7780R2X1-ASI-CS
+2. INSTALLATION OF 7780R2X1-ASI-CS-2